sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "I would not necessarily think about it in that light," was the magician's response.
 "You may have suffered many hardships in your journey through life... perhaps there is an ultimate goal you are pursuing, and though you may be beaten down, you are *persisting*, *not giving up*.
 I believe perseverance is best characterised as knowing that, no matter what life throws in your path, no matter how long it will take, ultimately you will reach your destination, because *you will never truly give up*."

-"Perhaps think about it this way," he continued.
-"You have been thrown into a situation where you inhabit the form of someone who had, unfortunately made themselves quite infamous by the time of their imprisonment.
+"Perhaps think about it in the context of your current situation," he continued.
+"You have been thrown into the form of someone who had, unfortunately made themselves quite infamous by the time of their imprisonment.
 Someone else may have simply learned to accept that fate, but you have pushed to try and repair the damage he had done to himself, not taking his reputation as set in stone.
 And as a result, you are convincing the staff in this castle, as well as the general public, that though you inhabit his body, you are a different person to him."

 ----